 I prefer to use the ones that you wear for the shortest amount of time possible as it reduced the chance of ingesting any of the gel as well as the higher the concentration of peroxide, the deeper it will penetrate the tooth.
 (This is why I NEVER recommend using whitening pens).

-Don’t bother with light-activated whitening, the light actually doesn’t affect the whitening process.
-I find it gimmicky and a marketing tool to make you think its actually doing something.
+Don’t bother with light-activated whitening, the light does so little to affect the whitening process.
+I find it gimmicky and a marketing tool to make you think it’s actually doing something.
 Frankly, its just a waste of plastic and will end up in the landfill… for not much gain at all.

 *Remember, if you have any fillings/crowns or other restorations, they will not whiten.